Car Culture and Hanging Loose Hawaiian Style

 Tourism is vital to the Hawaiian economy.
 More than 7 million visitors come to the islands each year and spend over $10 million.
 Tourism is an all-year industry because the weather is always pleasant so there are myriad attractions of all types.
-Winter holiday months are especially popular for tourists.
-The islands are so naturally beautiful, there are many state parks and natural areas to visit such as the Kuilau Ridge Trail, Makawehi Lithified Cliffs, and the Kilauea Point National Wildlife Reserve.
-Swimming, snorkeling, diving, and water sports are all popular activities with the plethora of beautiful beaches such as Waikiki Beach, Ko Olina Beach, Waimea Bay Beach Park, Poipu Beach Park, and Hanalei Bay.
-If a day trip is on the agenda, there are many points of interest and historical landmarks to visit such as the Pearl Harbor Memorial, Byodo-In Temple, and the Kalaupapa Overlook.
+The winter holiday months are especially popular for tourists.
+The islands are so naturally beautiful.
+There are many state parks and natural areas to visit like the Kuilau Ridge Trail, Makawehi Lithified Cliffs, and the Kilauea Point National Wildlife Reserve.
+Swimming, snorkeling, diving, and water sports are all popular activities with a plethora of beautiful beaches such as Waikiki Beach, Ko Olina Beach, Waimea Bay Beach Park, Poipu Beach Park, and Hanalei Bay.
+If a day trip is on the agenda, there are many points of interest and historical landmarks to visit, such as the Pearl Harbor Memorial, Byodo-In Temple, and the Kalaupapa Overlook.
 There are endless shopping and dining venues as well as yearly cultural events that draw visitors both local and from abroad.

 Where is Hawaii?

 Hawaii is located far into the Pacific Ocean.
-It is a remote area of the United States more than 3,000 miles from the continental U.S. It is the only state in the union not in North America and is the southmost state.
-The state of Hawaii is more than 2,000 miles from the west coast of the United States, roughly 4,000 miles from Japan, and an estimated 5,000 miles from China.
+It is a remote area of the United States; More than 3,000 miles from the continental U.S. It is the only state in the union not in North America and is the southernmost state.
+The state of Hawaii is more than 2,000 miles from the West Coast of the United States, roughly 4,000 miles from Japan, and an estimated 5,000 miles from China.